 My experience

-I went to Sweet-Tox, located in New Berlin, WI.
-I found the sweet pink medical boutique on Instagram, and was immediately attracted to their fun and professional vibes and their tagline, “Sweet · Tox · [/swēt/ /täks/ ] · noun · A place where self love isn’t selfish. · A place where self love is first love.”
+I went to Sweet Tox, located in New Berlin, WI.
+I found the sweet pink medical boutique on Instagram, and was immediately attracted to their fun and professional vibes.
+Their tagline, “Sweet · Tox · [/swēt/ /täks/ ] · noun · A place where self love isn’t selfish. · A place where self love is first love” really resonated with me.

 If you live in Milwaukee or are planning a visit, I highly recommend them.

-After booking an appointment, they sent me an email with all the links I needed—intake forms and a gallery of videos with allllllll the information.
+After booking an appointment, I received an email with all the links I needed.
+These included Sweet Tox intake forms and a gallery of videos with allllllll the information.
 They broke down lip injections, including types, sizes, tips, tricks, and the risks.

 I opted for a natural plump product in a mini plump size for a very subtle enhancement.

-(I learned about different products and sizes both in online videos provided by Sweet-Tox as well as during our in-person consultation.
-My choice was based on my goals: adding a natural enhancement, adding hydration to my lips, and a small amount to get started.)
+I learned about different products and sizes both in online videos provided by Sweet Tox as well as during our in-person consultation.
+My choice was based on my goals.
+I wanted to add a natural enhancement, add hydration to my lips, and experiment with a small amount to get started.

 It was quick and easy.
 The consultation took about 20 minutes, followed by the injections, which took about 3-4 minutes total.
 We talked about my goals, thoughts, and any fears.
 I was numbed and given a squeeze ball and vibrating distraction tool.
 There were a few pinchy parts, but it was quick and over before I knew it.